TasteOfIT/joplin_database/README.md

 # joplin_database
-Replication of Joplin database, in sqlite
+Replication of Joplin database, with SQLite and Flutter